 So, what are the advantages and disadvantages of XPS or ESCA?
 Read on for some top considerations.

-If surface chemistry or thickness is critical to product function and safety, XPS analysis is a proven choice.
-It provides a detailed breakdown of the elemental composition (at the parts per thousand range), empirical formula, chemical state, and electronic state of the elements contained in the material’s surface.
+If the sample surface chemistry or thickness is critical to product function and safety, XPS analysis is a proven choice.
+By irradiating a sample with an X-ray beam, XPS provides in depth profiling of the elemental composition (at the parts per thousand range), empirical formula, chemical state, and electronic state of the elements contained in the material’s surface.
 The following are the top reasons to consider XPS as a materials test for your product sample.

 1. XPS analysis is effective across a range of organic and inorganic materials.